Kavli Centre for Ethics, Science, and the Public

 Our aims

-The aims of the Kavli Centre for Ethics, Science, and the Public are to:
+The Kavli Centre for Ethics, Science, and the Public aims to have a positive impact on both science and society because we:

-• Engage public audiences at early stages in deliberating the ethical implications of science
+• Conduct public engagement at early stages of scientific discovery

-Recognising that both ‘the public’ and ‘scientists’ are mixed groups with many communities, values and interests, the Centre will pursue new ways to build bridges between….
+Recognising that both ‘the public’ and ‘scientists’ are mixed groups with many communities, values and interests, the Kavli Centre pursues new ways to build communication bridges between….

 • Public audiences